tex/ssync/README.md

 What does "code without friction" mean?
 It means that with Sync running, you no longer need to worry about running `rebar compile`, or `c:l(Module)` again.
-Just write code, save the file, and watch as Erlang automatically detects your changes, recompiles the code, and reloads the module.
+Just write code, save the file, and watch as Erlang automatically detects your changes, fetches dependencies, recompiles the code, and reloads the module.

 ## How can I use Ssync?